ivkraft/logintest/README.md

 # logintest
 Testing Login Page
-This is Login Page with Cookies for testing ( my way JMeter ) You must have .env in the root /
+This is Login Page with Cookies for testing ( my way JMeter )

+You must have .env in the ./

 Format .env

 >
 >API_PORT=4001
 >